ada-lyn/ada-lyn.github.io/index.md

 \\[ \alpha = 1 - (helpful\\_ratio \cdot (1 - \\exp(-lambda \cdot total\\_votes)) \\ \\  (2)\\]

-if the review is not verified, we change alpha to be
+and if the review is not verified, we change alpha to be

 \\[ \alpha = \alpha + (1 - \alpha) * 0.5 \\ \\  (3)\\]